AI Tech Stacks: How Companies Are Using AI to Drive Innovation (2024)

 In short, a solid AI tech stack gives you the foundation to build AI applications that are not just functional but exceptional.

-Layers of AI tech stack
+Layers of AI tech stacks

 Here's a breakdown of what makes up an AI tech stack: